|

 DB: How many years ago were you able to buy your home here?

-We used to live in Buena Vista.
-The homes were made out of wood there.
 Then the company gave us the option to buy a lot, and loaned us money to build a house.
 So we have lived in this house since 1976.
 I retired in 1987.
 I worked in the office as a time keeper for all of those 45 years.